docsteveharris/2020-NHS-AI-call/draft.md

 We eschew predictions under the known strained network and evaluate the 'what might have been' (counterfactual) scenario to gain novel insights.
 Specifically, *demand* predictions are upstream of the response, and create a window for intervention (changing discharge priorities, flexing staffing, re-organising schedules etc.).
 We also build a bottom-up (local) forecast that starts at with the ward rather than hospital.
 A simulation might be helpful to a the executive team planning bed flows through a new building.
 However, local forecasts that are placed in the hands of the ward team, surgical pathway coordinators, and theatre planners offer a chance to actually improve operational efficiency.

 #### Digital Infrastructure (EMAP)
+TODO: Rewrite this to ensure that you are only using EMAP to prototype rapidly and not including it in the application; i.e. UCLH becomes the competitive advantage

 Over the last two years, UCLH has not only acquired a fully integrated Electronic Health Record System (Epic EHRS), but we (SH/TB/JC) have built a real-time data processing platform (EMAP) that exposed the information in the EHRS and other systems for research and innovation.
 This has been done with modern digital standards at its core.
 HL7 message streams are parsed, data is normalised to the OMOP Common Data Model, and FHIR aligned applications are on the roadmap for 2020.
 This means that we can move rapidly from concept to prototype, and indeed we were able to deploy CORU's non-Markovian model for the ICU at UCLH in less than a month.

+TODO: simple list of advantages of proposed technology
+- interface creation/design
+- data aggregation system
+- modelling predictions

 ### Barriers to adoption:
 TODO: see existing list under market plan and discuss here